denisyukphp/throttler/docs/index.md

 ## Keep counter

 For strategies are [RoundRobinStrategy](../src/Strategy/RoundRobinStrategy.php) and [WeightedRoundRobinStrategy](../src/Strategy/WeightedRoundRobinStrategy.php) you must use InMemoryCounter to remember order of nodes.
-A counter is not needed for round-robin strategies.
+A counter is not needed for round-robin strategies:

 ```php
 <?php